 d) Be polite and thankful for the opportunity, no matter what our final decision.
 We may not have room for you this year, but you can still work on getting on the team next season.

 e) Make your application complete and clear, so we do not need to search or dig for better information.
 It is better to be over prepared than not enough.
-For example, we need access to both high and low resolution photos for printing and web purposes.
-Also, create a sponsor logo sheet with your other sponsor’s logos in two formats, vector and bitmap.

 6.)
 Application Deadline for next year’s season is September 15.
 Please submit your application before the deadline to ensure we have adequate time to review it.